matplotlib/matplotlib/doc/users/installing.rst

     agg template source statically, so it will not affect anything on your system outside of matplotlib.

-pytz 2007g or later
+:term:`pytz` 2007g or later
     timezone handling for python datetime objects.
 By default, matplotlib will install pytz if it isn't already installed on your system.
-To override the default, use setup.cfg to force or prevent installation of pytz.
+To override the default, use :file:`setup.cfg to force or prevent installation of pytz.

-dateutil 1.1 or later
+:term:`dateutil` 1.1 or later
-    extensions to python datetime handling.
-By
-    default, matplotlib will install dateutil if it isn't already installed on your system.
-To override the default, use setup.cfg to force or prevent installation of dateutil.
+    provides extensions to python datetime handling.
+By default, matplotlib will install dateutil if it isn't already installed on your system.
+To override the default, use :file:`setup.cfg` to force or prevent installation of dateutil.